 The Pediatric Cardiology Fellowship is accredited by the Accreditation Council for Graduate Medical Education.

 The Pediatric Cardiology Fellowship fulfills the requirements (three years) for subspecialty training as stated by the Subboard of Pediatric Cardiology of the American Board of Pediatrics.
 Graduates are qualified to sit for the Subboard of Pediatric Cardiology examinations.

-The Pediatric Cardiology Fellowship began in 1960 and is one of the oldest continuously running programs of its kind in the country.
+The Pediatric Cardiology Fellowship began in 1960 and is one of the oldest programs of its kind in the country.
 Since its inception, more than 75 physicians have completed pediatric cardiology training at Mayo Clinic.
 Many of these graduates now act as divisional chairpersons in academic institutions or have prominent national roles in the pediatric cardiology community.